Modern Slavery Act

 We also include, where possible, contractual terms in our agreements with suppliers imposing ongoing obligations on the supplier to comply with the Act and to notify CLV UK if the supplier becomes aware of any circumstances within its own supply chain that could constitute an offence under the Act.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we are committed to ongoing staff training and implemented a training program which commenced in the 2020/2021 financial year.
-97.4% of UK staff members have completed this training, an increase from last year.
+95.2% of UK staff members have completed this training.

 A unified approach: